kraonix/kraonix/README.md

-# 👋 Hey there, I'm Kraonix
+# 👋 Hey there, I'm Sachin

 🎓 Currently pursuing my **Master’s in Computer Applications** at *Lovely Professional University*, after completing my **Bachelor’s in Computer Applications** from *Panjab University*.